ctrueden/ctrueden.github.io/_pages/deus/SessionMon06.md

 They arrive at a Chinese restaurant and proceed to a back room.
 Vitto's father regains his composure before he speaks.
 He appears surprised, however, and Vitto reassures him that the goons followed his orders; it just didn't work this time.
 He explains a bit about what has happened to him, and moves on to informing his father that the Caretaker's will isn't being done, and that it needs to be.
 Orlando remarks that he likes the new Vittorio.

 Vitto also remembers more about his past, and begins to wonder if he really has the right of things after all.
 He remembers some more names like Constantine and Adriana (the fat and skinny mooks), and finally Orlando tells Vitto that he will take him to the Boss.
-Surprise, surprise, ((NPCBryant|Harry Bryant)) walks in the door.
+Surprise, surprise, [Harry Bryant](NPCBryant) walks in the door.

 -----